Same parsing tech Fortune 500 ATS systems use

 Does ATS recognize ACLS, BLS, and other nursing certifications?

-Most parsers recognize common nursing certifications if they are listed in a standard Certifications section with the full name.
-BLS and ACLS are widely recognized.
-Less common certifications should include the full name and issuing organization to ensure extraction.
+Most parsers recognize BLS and ACLS if listed in a standard Certifications section with the full name.
+Less common certifications should include the full name and issuing organization.

 Why is my nursing resume not getting responses even with years of experience?